KartikAmbupe/LexiRAG/README.md

 # LexiRAG
-AI-powered document search and Q&amp;A using RAG
+Building an AI-powered document search and Q&amp;A using RAG